Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Inside you’ll be surrounded by the sound of birds chirping in the trees, the scent of lavender and roses in the air, splashes of colour from alliums, lupins, a fragrant herb garden and apple, pear, cherry and walnut trees.
 It's thought that ‘Capability’ Brown was involved in the design and planning of the garden, which today offers a truly hidden retreat.
 Pre-booking is required for your afternoon tea visit.

-Uppark House & Garden (National Trust)
+Uppark House & Gardens (National Trust)

 You’ll find Uppark House & Garden in an enviably elevated position in the South Downs National Park, with outstanding views across the Sussex countryside.
 The glorious gardens here are the work of ‘Capability’ Brown and Humphry Repton, who were commissioned around 1810 by Uppark’s owner Sir Harry Fetherstonhaugh.